scalable-react/scalable-react-typescript-boilerplate/README.md

 ![WIP](https://github.com/RyanCCollins/cdn/blob/master/misc/Work_In_Progress.png?raw=true)

 # Work In Progress
 __NOTICE__: This repository is in active development.
 We encourage usage and pull requests, but please be advised that it is changing fast!
+If you're looking for a stable boilerplate, this is not it just yet.
+Stay tuned and get involved if you want to help us build it.

 ![TypeScript](https://raygun.com/blog/wp-content/uploads/2016/07/Callums-post-on-Typescript.png)